Massachusetts General Hospital

 Collaboration in Developing New Cell Therapy

-Mass General physicians in the Departments of Neurosurgery and Neurology development a new cell therapy using a patient’s own stem cells to treat Parkinson’s disease.
+Mass General physicians in the Departments of Neurosurgery and Neurology developed a new cell therapy using a patient’s own stem cells to treat Parkinson’s disease.

 Improving Depressive Symptoms and Neuromodulation Technology